fact-project/aict-tools/README.md

 pip install https://github.com/fact-project/classifier-tools/archive/v0.4.0.tar.gz
 ```

-Alternatively you can clone the repo, `cd` into the folder and do and then the usual `pip install .` dance.
+Alternatively you can clone the repo, `cd` into the folder and do the usual `pip install .` dance.

 # Usage